diegowrhasta/linux-corner-docs/linux-corner/src/content/docs/guides/flac-and-ricing-tracks.md

 You can literally run **one command** and you will get `.flac` files already tagged.
 Of course with _bit-perfect_ output and _lossless quality_.

+Definitions:

+- Bit-perfect: We copied _every single bit that held audio data over, we didn't cut corners, so we should have the track in its **purest form**
+- Lossless quality: Again, the format in which we have a _track_ should not cut any corners and should provide on playback _all of the track's full on remastered glory_
+- Tagging: It just means adding metadata to a track (might be just me, but I like my tracks looking pretty with a cover and all sorts of information adding a story, and more background on it)

 ````
 abcde -o flac